Augmentations, Fillings, and Clusters for 2-Bridge Links: The Ungraded Augmentation Variety

-\begin{rmk} Among the three moves listed in Proposition \ref{prop: isotopic rational links} and Corollary \ref{cor: topological invariant}, each of the first two moves can be realized by a single Reidemeister II move, while the last one can be realized by a smooth isotopy that (up to parity) horizontally reflects the $2$-bridge link.
-On Legendrian rational forms, the first two moves can again be realized as Legendrian Reidemeister II moves; however, the last move is in general \textbf{not} a Legendrian isotopy because it changes the rotation number by a sign. \end{rmk}
+Among the three moves listed in Proposition \ref{prop: isotopic rational links} and Corollary \ref{cor: topological invariant}, the first can be realized by a single Reidemeister II move, while the other two moves are generally not Legendrian isotopies.